 Where to eat in Dubrovnik

-Go Peruvian at the Victoria Restaurant, one of the most elegant restaurants in Dubrovnik.
+Dine on Mediterranean fare at Sensus Restaurant, one of the most elegant restaurants in Dubrovnik.

 The setting is very romantic, especially if you sit outside on the stone terrace.
 The tables here (draped with white tablecloths) have terrific views of the Old Town.

-To start with, complimentary wafer-thin fried plantain chips with eggplant-and-goat cheese dip are offered.
-They go well with the bubbly rosé.
+To start with, we were offered complimentary wafer-thin fried plantain chips with eggplant-and-goat cheese dip.
+They went well with the bubbly rosé.

 We then dined on beef tartare, grilled octopus and sea bass with cauliflower foam.
 And it was all excellent, as was the service.